-GFF submits amicus curiae brief to the Federal Administrative Court regarding the banning of the Internet platform linksunten.indymedia
+Amicus curiae brief to the Federal Administrative Court regarding the banning of the Internet platform linksunten.indymedia

 Several affected individuals are challenging the ban in court.
 The GFF has submitted a statement as amicus curiae (“friend of the court”) because of the fundamental importance of the proceedings for the freedom of the media.
+In its statement, the GFF stressed that the Association Act must not be abused for media bans.
+In addition, the high thresholds for regulatory action against the media were emphasized.
+The intervention was thus also relevant for any future cases.

 Abuse of the Association Act

 linksunten.indymedia was considered an important Internet platform for the left and radical left in Germany.
-The BMI has banned linksunten.indymedia on the basis of section 3 of the Association Act and Article 9 para.
+The BMI banned linksunten.indymedia on the basis of section 3 of the Association Act and Article 9 para.
 2 of the Basic Law.
-It argues that the Internet platform was backed by a group of persons that meets the requirements of the broad definition of an association (section 2 of the Association Act).
-The association is banned because “its purposes and activities are contrary to criminal laws and it is directed against the constitutional order.”
+It argued that the Internet platform was backed by a group of persons that meets the requirements of the broad definition of an association (section 2 of the Association Act).
+The association was banned because “its purposes and activities are contrary to criminal laws and it is directed against the constitutional order.”

 In the eyes of the GFF, the law on associations is not applicable, regardless of whether those running the Internet platform can be considered an association.
 Since the ban was based exclusively on the articles published on the website, it is in substance a regulatory measure under media law, which falls within the legislative competence of the federal states.
 The Interstate Broadcasting Treaty (Rundfunkstaatsvertrag, RStV) concluded between the German federal states, which also regulates the supervision of online media, is applicable here.